Last updated: May 6, 2026

 - Need nursing-home Medicaid: start the financial application in YesNM, but be ready to work with the Institutional Care and Waiver Unit or your facility.

 - Need rides, ID cards, or billing help after Medicaid approval: call the senior’s Turquoise Care plan, not the portal.
-HCA lists Blue Cross and Blue Shield of New Mexico, Molina, Presbyterian, and UnitedHealthcare Community Plan as the plans that handle those issues.
+HCA lists Blue Cross and Blue Shield of New Mexico, Molina, Presbyterian, and UnitedHealthcare Community Plan as plans that handle many of those issues.

 What to do if denied, delayed, or blocked